emrgnt-cmplxty/fermi/docs/0.old/videos/live-app-review.md

   allowfullscreen>
 </iframe>

-> **In this video we discuss the frontend of the Demo NFT Marketplace on Axion.
+> **In this video we discuss the frontend of the Demo NFT Marketplace on Fermi.
 We fix an issue (LIVE) with the updating of price to improve UX.**

 ## Ep. # 21 - Easy Building on Blockchain {#ep--21---easy-building-on-blockchain}